roryprimrose/ModelBuilder/README.md

 - All ValueGenerator types have been moved into a ValueGenerators namespace.
 - All TypeCreator types have been moved into a TypeCreators namespace.
-- CreationRule has been replaced with ExpressionCreationRule, PredicateCreationRule and RegexCreationRule which are in the CreationRules namespace.
+- CreationRule has been replaced with ExpressionCreationRule, ParameterPredicateCreationRule, PropertyPredicateCreationRule, TypePredicateCreationRule and RegexCreationRule which are in the CreationRules namespace.
 - The combination of build strategy, compiler and configuration have been replaced with just `IBuildConfiguration`.
 - IBuildConfiguration is now mutable.
-A new IBuildConfiguration is created for each call to a static method on the `Model` class however that some configuration is used for the entire creation process.
+A new IBuildConfiguration instance is created for each call to a static method on the `Model` class and that configuration instance is used for that entire creation process.
 Any mutations to the build configuration will apply until the entire build tree has completed.
 - `ICompilerModule` has been renamed to `IConfigurationModule` and now configures `IBuildConfiguration`.
-- The `IgnoreRule` class has been replaced with the `IIgnoreRule` interface.
+- The `IgnoreRule` class has been replaced with the `IIgnoreRule` interface in the IgnoreRules namespace.
+The ignore rules provided include ExpressionIgnoreRule, PredicateIgnoreRule and RegexIgnoreRule.
 The logic for processing rule matches moves from `DefaultPropertyResolver` to the rule itself.
 - Renamed IValueGenerator.IsSupported to IsMatch
 - Renamed IPostBuildAction.IsSupported to IsMatch
 - Added IBuildConfiguration.TypeResolver